rmrector/webinterface.devhelper/README.md

 ## Devhelper web

 A web interface to debug some bits of Kodi.
-Enable the web server and remote control, then install and access the web interface at "http://[hostname]:[port]/addons/webinterface.devhelper/", no need to change the 'Web interface' setting.
-With most browsers you can also unpack it and open 'index.html' right from your local file system without installing it as an add-on.
+Enable Kodi's web server and remote control, then install this add-on and access the web interface at "http://[kodihostname]:[port]/addons/webinterface.devhelper/", no need to change the 'Web interface' setting.
+With some browsers you can also unpack it and open 'index.html' right from your local file system without installing it as an add-on.

 Latest stable [installable zip](https://github.com/rmrector/repository.rector.stuff/raw/master/latest/webinterface.devhelper-latest.zip).